Measuring the Hall effect in hysteretic materials: Methods for Extracting the Hall Effect

 Instead, we adopt the common practice of using low-frequency \gls{AC} lock-in transport measurements to eliminate thermoelectric voltages and approximate the \gls{DC} limit reducing the procedure to two measurements with $R_{m1}~=~R_{12,34}$ and $R_{m2}~=~R_{34,12}$.
 Furthermore, the \gls{AC} lock-in technique allows for simultaneous acquisition of $R_{m1}$ and $R_{m2}$ if two \gls{AC} current sources and voltage measure modules are available and appropriate lock-in and grounding techniques are considered.
 The techniques we used for simultaneous acquisition of $R_{m1}$ and $R_{m2}$ are described in Methods.

-In general, the only constraints of the \gls{RMFR} method are that the device under test be ohmic (the current-voltage relationship is linear, which we have checked in our devices), and the states at $+B_z$ and $-B_z$ are time-reversed counterparts (i.e. the Onsager-Casimir relations hold) \cite{sample1987reverse}.
+In general, the only constraints of the \gls{RMFR} method are that the device under test be ohmic (the current--voltage relationship is linear, which we have checked in our devices), and the states at $+B_z$ and $-B_z$ are time-reversed counterparts (i.e., the Onsager--Casimir relations hold) \cite{sample1987reverse}.
+The validity of the Onsager--Casimir relations already presumes linear response, but we state the ohmic requirement explicitly because, in experiment, non-linearity can arise from extrinsic effects such as Joule heating or contact-related artifacts, as well as from intrinsic non-linear or non-reciprocal transport mechanisms.
+Accordingly, RMFR should not be expected to hold once the measurement current drives the sample out of linear response, or when Onsager--Casimir reciprocity is broken intrinsically.
 While we have shown m1 (blue) and m2 (red) in Figure~\ref{summaryfig}c for a \gls{VdP} geometry, Hall bar or other more arbitrary geometries can also work for the \gls{RMFR} method \cite{cornils2008reverse}.
 It goes without saying that the same exact contacts should be used for both measurements.
-So long as these conditions are met and $R_{m1}$ and $R_{m2}$ are taken simultaneously or sequentially (if simultaneous acquisition is not possible) without changing $H$, the \gls{RMFR} method together with Eq.~\ref{Eq:spinningcurrents} can be used to extract the Hall effect for an arbitrary $H-T$ history.
+So long as these conditions are met and $R_{m1}$ and $R_{m2}$ are taken simultaneously or sequentially (if simultaneous acquisition is not possible) without changing $H$, the \gls{RMFR} method together with Equation~\ref{Eq:spinningcurrents} can be used to extract the Hall effect for an arbitrary $H-T$ history.

 This is in stark contrast to isolating Hall signals by antisymmetrizing with respect to $H$.
 Here we will refer to this process as ``antisymmetrization.''
 The idea is that two measurements m1 and m1' are taken with the same contact geometry at equal and opposite $H$, as shown schematically in Figure~\ref{summaryfig}c for a \gls{VdP} geometry.
 Again, antisymmetrization also holds for Hall bar or more arbitrary geometries.
 Like the \gls{RMFR} method, antisymmetrization also assumes ohmic devices and appropriate averaging techniques are used to eliminate thermoelectric voltages, where for our measurements we opt for the low-frequency \gls{AC} lock-in method.